 The University has designated a number of individuals to serve as information advisors on the subject of sexual harassment.
 Sexual harassment information advisors are individuals familiar with the University Policy on Sexual Harassment who can assist those who have concerns regarding sexual harassment.
 Complainants, respondents, witnesses, or supervisors of parties to a complaint may consult sexual harassment information advisors.
 Such consultation does not constitute a formal complaint or grievance.
 Sexual harassment information advisors can provide information regarding:

 Functional area heads will recommend individuals to serve as sexual harassment advisors.
-Advisors will be selected by the OIC on the basis of ability to maintain objectivity and confidentiality and to attend training.
+Advisors will be selected by the EOA on the basis of ability to maintain objectivity and confidentiality and to attend training.
 Sexual harassment advisors should include members from all employee groups, faculty, staff and civil service and will be representative of gender and racial diversity.
 Each building on the Edwardsville campus shall have one advisor; the East St. Louis Center and the Alton campus shall have at least one advisor.
 Advisors and building locations are listed at Appendix A.

-Within five (5) working days of notification of the results of the investigation, either the complainant or respondent may notify the OIC of his or her wish to appeal the determination as to whether the Sexual Harassment Policy was violated.
+Within five (5) working days of notification of the results of the investigation, either the complainant or respondent may notify the EOA of his or her wish to appeal the determination as to whether the Sexual Harassment Policy was violated.
 Where the appealing party is the respondent, he or she shall indicate whether he or she will appeal to the Sexual Harassment Panel, or through any applicable civil service procedures, collective bargaining or student conduct codes.
 This choice by the respondent will constitute respondent's exclusive avenue of appeal.
-Where the respondent elects civil service, collective bargaining or student conduct code procedures, the OIC shall forward the report to appropriate University personnel pursuant to the applicable procedure.
-Where the complainant appeals or the respondent elects to appeal to the Sexual Harassment Panel, within three (3) working days of receipt of the notice of appeal, the OIC shall initiate the appeal process.
+Where the respondent elects civil service, collective bargaining or student conduct code procedures, the EOA shall forward the report to appropriate University personnel pursuant to the applicable procedure.
+Where the complainant appeals or the respondent elects to appeal to the Sexual Harassment Panel, within three (3) working days of receipt of the notice of appeal, the EOA shall initiate the appeal process.

-Upon Appeal by either respondent or complainant, the Sexual Harassment Panel shall review the investigations of alleged sexual harassment which was conducted by the OIC to determine whether or not the Sexual Harassment Policy was violated.
+Upon Appeal by either respondent or complainant, the Sexual Harassment Panel shall review the investigations of alleged sexual harassment which was conducted by the EOA to determine whether or not the Sexual Harassment Policy was violated.

-The Sexual Harassment Panel shall be drawn from a Pool composed of three representatives from each of the four functional areas governed by the Vice Chancellors.
-Functional area heads will recommend candidates for the Pool to the OIC, which will forward the recommendations to the Chancellor.
-The twelve members of the Pool will be approved by the Chancellor on the basis of ability to maintain objectivity and confidentiality, and to attend training.
+The Sexual Harassment Panel shall be drawn from a Pool composed of representatives from each of the four functional areas governed by the Vice Chancellors.
+Functional area heads will recommend candidates for the Pool to the EOA, which will forward the recommendations to the Chancellor.
+The members of the Pool will be approved by the Chancellor on the basis of ability to maintain objectivity and confidentiality, and to attend training.
 The Sexual Harassment Panel Pool shall include representatives from faculty, professional staff, and civil service and shall include both males and females and represent additional diversity.

 The Sexual Harassment Panel will proceed as follows: